izqui/SHSidebarController/README.md

 It's really simple to use:

--Import files from `SHSidebarController` to your project.
+- Import files from `SHSidebarController` to your project.
--Add `QuartzCore.framework`
+- Add `QuartzCore.framework`
--Have fun with `SHSidebarController`
+- Have fun with `SHSidebarController`

 LICENSE
 --------